From candid profile assessments to

 Are you considering taking the ACT exam?

 Ever since its inception in 1959, the ACT has increased in popularity as an alternative entrance achievement test to the SAT.
-Today, ACT enrollment now virtually equals that of the SAT.
+Today, ACT enrollment has surpassed that of the SAT.
 Many students who score low on the SAT do very well on the ACT, and almost every college accepts ACT scores.
-Many colleges (especially Midwestern schools) even prefer them over SAT’s.
+Many colleges (especially Midwestern schools) even prefer them over SAT scores.
+In fact, the SAT is responding to this competitive pressure by redesigning their test to look a lot more like the ACT test!

 Here at FreeACTTestPrep, we want to provide you with an advantage on test day.
 We have all the test format information, guidelines, and tips (general tips and tips for each subject).
 We've summarized all the important information, so you can feel worry-free on test day!